-Fiberglass: Fiberglass is considered to be the first of the practical replacements for glass.
+Fiberglass is considered to be the first of the practical replacements for glass.
 They come in corrugated sheets or rolls usually.

 At the same time, they transmit less heat into the greenhouse which helps in both winter and summer.

-Polycarbonate: Polycarbonate is one of the latest covering options for greenhouses.
+Polycarbonate is one of the latest covering options for greenhouses.

-The UV treated polycarbonate offers multiple benefits, as they provide much of the clarity of glass and in the same time, they’re stronger, so more resistant to impact than other greenhouse coverings.
+The UV treated polycarbonate offers multiple benefits, as they provide much of the clarity of glass and at the same time, they’re stronger, so more resistant to impact than other greenhouse coverings.
 Also, they’re more resistant to even fire than other plastics.

 Polycarbonate for greenhouse covering is available in different thicknesses.
-Usually, you’ll find single, double, and triple walled sheets.
+Usually, you’ll find single, double, and triple-walled sheets.

-They’re different in terms of the amount of heat they’re capable of retaining, so in terms of price, so you can buy according to your needs and budget.
+They’re different in terms of the amount of heat they’re capable of retaining, so in terms of price, you can buy according to your needs and budget.

 As you can guess, single wall polycarbonate is the most affordable option among all the available versions.
 This type of polycarbonate is mostly used for its attractive appearance.

-But since it is single layered, it lacks heat retention abilities, the strength, and light diffusing properties of multiple wall polycarbonates.
+But since it is single-layered, it lacks heat retention abilities, the strength, and light-diffusing properties of multiple wall polycarbonates.

 Multiple wall polycarbonates are more expensive and come with better properties.
 They minimize shadow that is optimal for growing plants as they provide your greenhouse with an even diffused light.

-Polyethylene Film: Polyethylene film happens to be the favorite of commercial growers because of its simplicity of maintenance.
+Polyethylene film happens to be the favorite of commercial growers because of its simplicity of maintenance.

 In the case of using polyethylene with multiple layers, the space between them is usually inflated by a fan that creates insulated air space.
-A double layer polyethylene film is more efficient in retaining heat that glasses, which saves roughly 40% in heating costs.
+A double layer polyethylene film is more efficient in retaining heat than glasses, which saves roughly 40% in heating costs.

-For the downside, polyethylene has a relatively short lifespan than other greenhouse coverings.
+On the downside, polyethylene has a relatively short lifespan than other greenhouse coverings.
 They’re also more prone to rips and tears and have a translucent appearance much like fiberglass.